mozilla-releng/scrum/gen/themes.md

 # Themes

-Themes are large focus areas than span the Mozilla organization and are pertinent and addressable by the Taskcluster team.
+Themes are large focus areas than span the Mozilla organization and are pertinent and addressable by the Releng team.

 The following are the current themes: